arconnectio/ArConnect/.github/README.md

 ArConnect supports much more with it's powerful API.
 These features are not integrated into arweave-js right now, but please let us know if you would like to see them added or not.
 You can access all of these using the global `window.arweaveWallet` object (`window.arweaveWallet.getActiveAddress()`, etc.).

 All of these functions are asynchronous, so you will need to `await` them.
+If you are using Typescript, read [this](#typescript-types) for type declarations.

 ### `connect(permissions, appInfo?)`